ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

 </table>list(Asian_filter.Asian_filter = "Is this an Asian respondent?",
     AGE_BAND.AGE_BAND = "What is your age band?", DEGREE.DEGREE = "Degree (yes/no)",
     GENDER.NA = NA_character_, OFHPAIR_B.OFHPAIR_B = "How confusing or straightforward do you feel that taking part in the Our Future Health research programme would be?")
-[1] "Is this an Asian respondent?\nWhat is your age band?\nDegree (yes/no)\nNA\nHow confusing or straightforward do you feel that taking part in the Our Future Health research programme would be?"

 ```
 Warning in stack.default(sapply(predictor.levels, "[[", 1)): non-vector elements